 Sometimes I ask myself: are you really writing about t-shirts?
-Or are you writing about currents and eddies in the collective subconscious of a civilization?
+Or are you writing about currents and eddies in the collective unconscious of the human race?
 Which only express themselves as t-shirts?

 A case in point:

 An advertisement for young Doctor Frankensteins of genetic engineering?
 A marketing “gimme” shirt from a supplier to the bioscience research industry?

 How about “both?”

 Bioscience services giant Thermo Fisher sells anything you need to clone, sequence, or splice the basic coding of life into new forms.
 For the greater good.

 While spectral hands in a dire, red sky pull the strings that make the chromosomes dance to the whim of you, the Master of Cloning.
 Or is it the MASTER OF LIFE AND DEATH, BWAHAHAHAHA.

 Okay, I’ve seen all the Frankenstein movies, and Dr. Cyclops as well; forgive me.
 Still, didn’t seem like a sound marketing strategy.

 Boy, was I wrong.

 Not long after I put “Master of Cloning” up on my blog, a desperate email arrived from a biology student studying genetics at a university that I dislike.
 She wanted that t-shirt bad.
 Really, really bad; like bad enough to joke about offering a limb in exchange.
 Especially since she was a Metallica fan.